sbrl/Pepperminty-Wiki/docs/99-Making-A-Release.md

  - Update wikimatrix
  - Generate the hashes & signature (see the `sign` build action)
  - Write & publish the release
+ - Tweet link to new GitHub release (IFTTT are only allowing up to 3 'apps' without paying now :-/)

 ## Release text template
 The following template text can be used for releases: